Want to start a travel blog, but not sure how? This guide will help you start your own travel blog in a few easy steps.

 Blogging As A Full Time Career

 Different bloggers have different ways to monetize.
-Some make money by getting sponsors for their travel, while others, by placing ads on their blog and/or writing blogging tips only to later sell them as books.
+Some bloggers make money by getting sponsors, while others, by placing ads on their blog.
 Some even use a mix of all, and you can count me among them.

 Adsense: The easiest way to start making money with advertising is through Adsense.
 Sign up for an account approved by Google, enter the ad settings you want, and you’re good to go.